Alert Message Please update your browser.

 Why are credit reports important?

 Credit reports may seem uninteresting and rather dry.
 It also may seem pointless to review information that you may already be aware of, especially if you keep good track of your bank activity.
 However, credit reports are essential for monitoring your credit.
-While much of the information should look familiar to you, it can be possible for there to be errors on your credit report.
+While much of the information should look familiar to you, there could be an old account that you don’t remember and that could be impacting your score.
+What’s more, it can be possible for there to be errors on your credit report.
 If that's the case, you should dispute them as soon as possible.
-Doing so can help protect your credit score.

 Additionally, credit reports provide the kind of full transparent visibility needed to understand your credit history.
-Credit reports are accessible tools you can use to improve your understanding of credit and establishing creditworthiness.
+Credit reports are an accessible tool you can use to improve your understanding of credit and establishing creditworthiness.
 By seeing your credit and other financial activity listed out in a single document, you may be able to track patterns and make adjustments to help improve your score.

 Monitor your credit with Chase Credit Journey

-You can catch potential errors on your credit report provided by Experian early on and see how your current and past credit history has impacted your financial health.
+You can catch potential errors on your credit report provided by Experian™ credit report early on and see how your current and past credit history has impacted your financial health.
 For example, if you've recently opened up a credit card account, you could see a hard inquiry listed on your report.
-That could be helpful information if you're wondering why your credit score recently dipped by a few points—a common effect of a hard inquiry.
+That could be helpful information if you're wondering why your credit score recently dipped by a few points—a common, temporary effect of a hard inquiry.

-Monitoring your credit and credit score is a simple but effective way of protecting your financial health.
+Monitoring your credit and credit score can be a simple but effective way of protecting your financial health.
 When you enroll in Chase Credit Journey, you'll have the ability to enroll in credit monitoring services.
 This allows you to get alerts whenever there are changes to your credit score or major credit card account changes.
 You can see how your activity is affecting your score as well as keep an eye out for any potential fraud or errors.
 Having this free tool at your fingertips can empower you to make wise decisions when it comes to your financial fitness.